 Technology Adoption for Manufacturing Productivity Enhancement

 OAMP helps automotive businesses improve productivity through technology adoption projects.
 It builds off the success of the former Automotive Supplier Competitiveness Improvement Program (ASCIP) and focuses on integrating innovative equipment that reduces costs and expands manufacturing capabilities.

 Eligibility: Ontario automotive-related manufacturing businesses with less than 500 employees and less than $1 billion annual revenue globally.
 At least 50 per cent of revenue must come from the automotive supply sector.
 Two or more years of financial statements.

-Timelines: The program is not open for applications at this time.
-Information about future application rounds will be announced in spring 2020.
+Timelines: The application period for fall 2020 is now closed.
+Information about future application rounds will be announced in winter 2021.